Find Answers to Your Questions

 View Answer

-What role did religion play in classical music history?
+What role did Audrey Hepburn play in classic romantic films?

 View Answer

-What role did music play in classic comedy films?
+What role does nostalgia play in classic romance films?

 View Answer